ideonate/cdsdashboards/docs/chapters/setup/localprocess.rst

 Options
 ~~~~~~~

-Extra options to control behavior of Dashboards are available - see :ref:`options<options>`.
+Extra options to control behavior of Dashboards are available - see :ref:`customization`.

 Please `sign up to the ContainDS email list <https://containds.com/signup/>`__ to receive notifications about updates to the project including new
 features and security advice.